Terra Docs

 Requirements

-Give all permissions between the app you wish to read from (e.g. Samsung Health/Google Fit & Health Connect.
+Give all permissions between the apps you wish to read from (e.g. Samsung Health, Google Fit, etc) & Health Connect.

-Include the following tags under the Activity you wish to link the user to when they click the privacy policy link in the Health Connect permission screen:
+Include the permission tags under the Activity you wish to link the user to when they click the privacy policy link in the Health Connect permission screen.
+Here are the steps:

 <intent-filter>